Bichitras-Pvt-Ltd/cursor-reverse-engineering/README.md

    - The script will continue automatically

 2. If Chrome fails to start:
+   - Run the cleanup script
-   - Delete the `chrome_profile` directory
+   - Delete the chrome_profile directory
+   - Try again

+3. For any other issues:
-   - Restart the script
+   - Check the logs in `data/logs/debug.log`

-3. If account creation fails:
-   - Check the debug log for details
+   - Run the cleanup script
    - Ensure Chrome is up to date
-   - Try running the script again

-## Security

-- Generated credentials are stored locally
-- Chrome profiles are isolated
-- No data is sent to external servers except Mail.tm and Cursor

-## Legal

-This tool is for educational purposes only.
-Please ensure you comply with Cursor's terms of service when using automated tools.